ajeless/docs/test_and_qa/verification_and_validation.md

    - **Verification** assesses the software's internal attributes and adherence to requirements.
    - **Validation** assesses the software's external attributes, usability, and fitness for its intended purpose.

+## Validation and Verification Examples

+### Validation (Are we building the right product?):

+- **User Acceptance Testing (UAT):** Users test the system to ensure it meets their needs and requirements.
+- **Beta Testing:** The software is released to a subset of users to gather feedback before a full release.
+- **Prototype Testing:** Users interact with a prototype of the system to validate its design and functionality.
+- **Focus Groups:** A group of users provides feedback on system requirements and design.
+- **Requirement Reviews:** Stakeholders review the requirements to ensure they align with business needs.
+- **Exploratory Testing:** Testers interact with the system without predefined test cases to discover issues.
+- **Usability Testing:** Users test the system's user interface to ensure it's intuitive and user-friendly.

+### Verification (Are we building the product right?):

+- **Unit Testing:** Individual units or components of the software are tested in isolation.
+- **Integration Testing:** Multiple units or components are combined and tested as a group.
+- **System Testing:** The complete system is tested as a whole to ensure it meets the specified requirements.
+- **Code Reviews:** Developers review each other's code for quality, consistency, and adherence to coding standards.
+- **Static Code Analysis:** Tools are used to analyze the source code for potential issues without executing the program.
+- **Functional Testing:** The software's functions are tested by feeding them input and examining the output.
+- **Regression Testing:** The system is tested to ensure that recent changes haven't negatively impacted existing functionality.
+- **Performance Testing:** The system's performance characteristics (like speed, responsiveness, and stability) are evaluated under various conditions.
+- **Boundary Testing:** Inputs at the edge of acceptable limits are tested to ensure the system handles them correctly.

 In summary, verification ensures that the software is built correctly, while validation ensures that it meets user needs and expectations.